The Rubin Black Narcissus

 Starring Deborah Kerr, Sabu, and Jean Simmons.

-Introduced by Michael Powell's widow and four-time Academy Award winning editor Thelma Schoonmaker
+Introduced by Michael Powell's widow and three-time Academy Award winning editor Thelma Schoonmaker

 Black Narcissus, Michael Powell and Emeric Pressburger’s gorgeous backlot evocation of the Himalayas returns to CabaretCinema in the context of the series “Movie Medicine”.
 It is when one of the nuns running the convent’s clinic makes a good-intentioned yet culturally fatal mistake in treating the illness of an infant, that this melodrama takes on near-Gothic proportions.
 The director’s widow Thelma Schoonmaker-Powell, herself winner of four Academy Awards for editing of four Martin Scorsese films, will introduce this cinematic masterpiece.
 Black Narcissus was released only a few months before India achieved independence from Britain in August 1947.